Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Definition/Papers_Textbooks/Bio-mimetic building envelopes.md

 ## Potential Spin-Out Idea

-- Develop an AI capable of assessing different bio-materials for a particular building envelope
+- Develop an AI capable of assessing different bio-materials for a particular building envelope [[Initial Project Ideas]]